nodejs/node/doc/api/n-api.md

 In order to retain ABI compatibility with previous versions, passing `NULL` for `async_resource` will not result in an error, however, this will result incorrect operation of async hooks for the napi_async_context created.
-Potential issues include include loss of async context when using the AsyncLocalStorage API.
+Potential issues include loss of async context when using the AsyncLocalStorage API.

 ### napi_async_destroy